 The best time to clean between your teeth is in the evening.
 This way, you know that there is no food left between your teeth while you sleep (a common cause of bad morning breath).
 However, if the morning suits you better, the important thing is that you're doing it at least once a day.

 Should you use interdental brushes before or after brushing?

-The American Dental Association says that it doesn’t matter whether you brush or floss first, just as long as you do both.
-The Oral Health Foundation in the UK, however, recommends interdental cleaning before brushing, based on research which found that doing it this way removed more plaque overall.
-So ask your dentist what they recommend, and remember that if interdental cleaning after brushing is the only way you’ll do it, then that is way better than not cleaning between teeth at all.
+The ADA says that it doesn't matter whether you brush or floss first, just as long as you do both.
+The Oral Health Foundation in the UK, however, recommends interdental cleaning before brushing.
+Ask your dentist what they recommend, and remember that if interdental cleaning after brushing is the only way you'll do it, then that is way better than not cleaning between teeth at all.

 Can you reuse interdental brushes?